trybick/reorder-fidelity-accounts-extension/README.md

 It only changes how things *look* in your own browser.
 It never touches your money, your login, or anything on Fidelity's side.

-## What you need

-- A computer running the **Google Chrome** web browser.
-- A **Fidelity** account that you log into on the web.
+## How it works

+When you open the popup on your Fidelity portfolio page, the extension reads the account group names from the page itself.
+It simply detects those HTML titles and lists them so you can reorder them.
+Nothing is fetched from Fidelity's servers or sent anywhere else.

 ## Step 1: Add the extension to Chrome

-The easiest way to install is straight from the Chrome Web Store:

-1. Open the extension's Chrome Web Store page: **[Download link coming soon](https://chromewebstore.google.com/PLACEHOLDER)**.
+Install the extension from the Chrome Web Store page: **[Download link coming soon](https://chromewebstore.google.com/PLACEHOLDER)**.
-2. Click **Add to Chrome**.
-3. In the confirmation box that appears, click **Add extension**.

-That's it.
-You should now see "Portfolio Controller" in your list of extensions.

-> Tip: Click the little puzzle-piece icon near the top-right of Chrome and pin the
-> extension so its icon is always easy to find.

-### Advanced: install manually from the source code

-If you'd rather load the extension from the source files (for example, to try the latest changes before they reach the store), you can install it as an unpacked extension instead:

-1. Download this project to your computer.
-If you got it as a ZIP file, unzip it so you have a regular folder.
-2. Open Chrome and, in the address bar at the top, type `chrome://extensions` and press Enter.
-3. In the top-right corner of that page, turn on the **Developer mode** switch.
-4. A few new buttons will appear.
-Click **Load unpacked**.
-5. Find and select the folder named `portfolio-controller` (the folder you unzipped in step 1), then click **Select**.

 ## Step 2: Put your accounts in the order you like

-1. Go to your Fidelity portfolio page and log in as usual.
-2. Click the extension's icon in the Chrome toolbar.
+1. When you're on your fidelitiy portfolio page, click the extension's icon in the Chrome toolbar.
 A small window will pop up.
-3. Click **Detect groups**.
-The extension reads the account groups currently shown on the page and lists them in the pop-up.
-4. Rearrange them however you like:
+2. Rearrange the accounts in the list however you like:
    - **Drag and drop** a group up or down, or
    - Use the **Up** and **Dn** buttons next to each group.
-5. Click **Save & apply**.
+3. Click **Save**.

 Your accounts will now appear in your chosen order.
 Chrome remembers your order, so it stays the same the next time you open Fidelity.